-Devuan is to Debian what Artix is to Arch.
+Antix is to Debian what Obarun is to Arch, and devuan is to debian what artix is to arch.
 Both projects/distributions seem to be very promising in concept and execution.
 We are sure Continue reading

 , for those that don’t know, and for those who liked Firefox in the past but thought it got overloaded in recent time, is a great browser.
 It avoids some of the nasty dependencies of late popular browsers and does what they all do with less resources.
 Meanwhile it keeps current with all the late security concerns.

 Read the release notes of this edition to get an idea of how serious of a project this is.
 It is all I use so I am recommending it.